The Hollywood Way to Online Business Success

 The magic in any script (and therefore any movie) is not in the first draft, but in the editing.
 While in business it can be bad to constantly change directions, it’s often the case that your initial story will need tweaking, based both on feedback and changing circumstances.
 And sometimes, you’ll need to do a total rewrite to stay competitive.
 The key to that challenging task is to stay ahead of the curve, and proactively modify your story rather than reactively trying to change course to save the ship.

-Creating a winning business and writing a winning screenplay are extremely analogous tasks.
+Creating a winning business and writing a winning screenplay are oddly similar tasks.
 And if you want to learn how to tell better stories and write better copy, you could benefit from learning the craft of screenwriting and applying it to your business and marketing efforts.

-If you’re interested in telling great stories, check out these classic screenwriting books that I own:
+If you’re interested in telling great stories, check out these classic screenwriting books:

 Story: Substance, Structure, Style and The Principles of Screenwriting by Robert McKee.

-Screenplay: The Foundations of Screenwriting; A step-by-step guide from concept to finished script by Syd Field.
+Screenplay: The Foundations of Screenwriting by Syd Field.

-Here’s to you and your winning business story.
-Have a good weekend.
+So here’s to you and your winning business story …

 cool post, nice stuff. the syd field book is awesome, i second. i would also like to add a recommendation for the book 20 master plots and how to build them. one of the clearest, simplest, and most useful books on story structure i’ve seen.